 The Unknown Talents of the Rolly Pollie

 We’ve all seen them.
 More than likely you’ve played with them as a kid.
+Maybe your parents warned you that they are dirty and covered in germs and viruses.
 I know my niece has a habit of picking them up and pointing out their adorable features, only to relocate them to a different part of the yard.
 I always wonder what goes through the mind of a Pillbug or Rolly-Pollie as it’s being moved the equivalent distance of an entire county in a matter of seconds.
 Perhaps a sense of exhilaration coupled with terror.
 Depending on the final destination, maybe gratitude for helping it along its journey to the nearest moist area.

 (NaturalNews) “What’s interesting about these critters is that they are not bugs at all.
 They are crustaceans and more closely resemble crabs and shrimp, not insects.
 They are characterized by their ability to roll up into a ball when they feel threatened.
 Another unique feature is that they have seven pairs of legs.
 They also act like kangaroos, toting their eggs around with them in a special pouch called a marsupium, located on the pillbug’s underside.
 Even stranger, they don’t urinate.
 Instead, they exchange gases through gill-like structures.”